tsunyoku/ManiaKeyPresses/README.md

 # ManiaKeyPresses

-A simple tool to calculate hold times for osu!mania and osu!taiko replays.
+A simple tool to calculate hold times for osu!, osu!taiko and osu!mania replays.

 > [!WARNING]
 > osu!taiko support is largely untested currently, please proceed with caution.